DoubtfulTurnip/plextunerfix/README.md

 # plextunerfix
-Restarts the plex tuner service if it crashes
+Restarts the plex tuner service if it crashes/hangs

-## The issue
+## The Issue
-At the time that this repo has been created there appears to be an issue with Hauppage TV Tuners (and possibly others) in Plex.
+There appears to be an issue with Hauppage TV Tuners (and possibly others) in Plex.
 After changing TV chanels for an undetermined amount of times a message appears stating 'Could not tune channel.
 Please check your tuner or antenna'.

+By the time you read this, the issue may have already been fixed.

-You can read more on the Plex forums on the following links;
+You can read more on the Plex forums on the following links, not everybody appears to be reporting the same issue;

 https://forums.plex.tv/t/could-not-tune-channel-please-check-your-tuner-or-antenna/627995

 https://forums.plex.tv/t/playback-error-and-tuner-service-hang-when-changing-to-new-channel-in-live-tv-dvr-tuner-segmentation-violation/737623